SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/gateway-register.md

 The server can be either deleted from the **OPC UA server** tab of the gateway (recommended way of deletion), or from the device list itself.
-If the server is deleted from the **OPC UA server** tab, then the server managed object and all the address space managed objects are deleted by the OPC UA management service, but the child devices associated with the server have to be deleted separately.
+If the server is deleted from the **OPC UA server** tab, then the server managed object and all the address space managed objects are deleted by the OPC UA management service, but the child devices associated with the server must be deleted separately.

 On the other hand, if the server is deleted from the device list, then the child devices associated with the server can be deleted by selecting the checkbox **Also delete child devices of this device**.
 The deletion is detected by the gateway,